 Bright Greens in the Foreground for Depth

-One place where I've found that I can get away with using out-of-the-tube greens is in the foreground.
-I think the reason is that it supports the idea that the intensity of colors gets reduced as things recede into the distance.
+Out-of-the-tube greens often work best in the foreground.
+The reason is that it supports the idea that the intensity of colors falls off as things recede into the distance.
 It's the reverse of atmospheric perspective in distant objects.

 This also works, I suspect, because the viewer tends to overlook them and focuses on the more interesting stuff in the middle ground.
-After all, we don't see much color with our peripheral vision.
+We don't see much color with our peripheral vision.

 In the painting below I used a Winsor and Newton color called "Green Gold" mixed with white for the most intense greens.
 I also broke up the area with browns and violets.

 Colors appear more vivid when they are close, so bright greens in the foreground can add depth.

 To be honest, I'm very wary of this bright green.
 I've used it successfully in two small paintings, yet I've used up most of the tube.
 That should give you an idea of how many failures it has caused.
 I keep it hidden (along with the cadmium yellow deep) at the back of my palette box where it's hard to get to.

 The landscape eventually provides its own solution to the green problem.
 As the summer wears on, grass grows and seed heads form.
 Summer drought brings relief in the form of oranges and pale browns, and you can eliminate green entirely from the painting yet still create something that's true to life.